frank26080115/OpenMV-Astrophotography-Gear/README.md

 ![](doc/img/platesolving.gif)

  * Accounts for current time and location to compensate for atmospheric refraction
- * All open source, [OpenMV](https://openmv.io/) is an open source platform, and my code is in C, MicroPython, JavaScript, plus some HTML and CSS
+ * All open source, [OpenMV](https://openmv.io/) is an open source embedded computer vision platform, and my code is in C, MicroPython, JavaScript, plus some HTML and CSS

 ![](doc/img/openmv.png)